flisanp/ms3-baby-food-recipes/README.md

 ### Deployment to Heroku
 This project was deployed through Heroku using the following steps:

--Navigate to Heroku[Heroku](https://dashboard.heroku.com/login) and sign in -On the top right corner there is a button that says "New".
-Click this button and choose the option "Create New App" -Choose a name for the App and what region that are closest to your location, click "Create App" -Click on the tab saying "Deploy" and select GitHub, Connect to GitHub -Enter the name of your repository on GitHub and click search -When the repository is found, click the "Connect" button -Click on the tab saying "Settings" and then click on the button saying "Reveal config vars"
+1. Navigate to Heroku[Heroku](https://dashboard.heroku.com/login) and sign in
+2. On the top right corner there is a button that says "New".
+Click this button and choose the option "Create New App"
+3. Choose a name for the App and what region that are closest to your location, click "Create App"
+4. Click on the tab saying "Deploy" and select GitHub, Connect to GitHub
+5. Enter the name of your repository on GitHub and click search
+6. When the repository is found, click the "Connect" button
+7. Click on the tab saying "Settings" and then click on the button saying "Reveal config vars"

-Add these variables:
+8. Add these variables:

-key: IP, value: 0.0.0.0
+    key: IP, value: 0.0.0.0 <br>
-key: MONGODB_NAME, value: (the name of your database)
+    key: MONGODB_NAME, value: (the name of your database)<br>
-key: MONGO_URI, value: (unique uri from mongo.db)
+    key: MONGO_URI, value: (unique uri from mongo.db)<br>
-key: PORT, value: 5000
+    key: PORT, value: 5000<br>
-key: SECRET_KEY, value: (unique secret key for configuration)
+    key: SECRET_KEY, value: (unique secret key for configuration)<br>

--Click on the "Deploy" tab and scroll down to the section "Automatic Deployment" -Choose the branch you want to deploy from and then click "Enable Automatic Deploys"
+9. Click on the "Deploy" tab and scroll down to the section "Automatic Deployment"
+10. Choose the branch you want to deploy from and then click "Enable Automatic Deploys"

 ### How To Run The Code Locally
 1. Log inte Gitpod with your account.